-When the cutting edge wears down near the snow blower frame structure, remove the cutting edge and flip over so the unworn top edge is now on the bottom.

-Reinstall the cutting edge onto the snow blower.
-When both sides of the cutting edge have been worn down, the cutting edge must be replaced.
+If the cutting edge wears down near the blade frame structure, remove the cutting edge and flip it over so the unworn top edge is now on the bottom.
+Reinstall the cutting edge onto the blade.
+When both sides of the cutting edge have been worn down, the cutting edge will need to be replaced.